 - Required to make repairs within 14 days

 - Must return security deposit within 21 days

-- One-month, plus one-day notice required before raising rent
+- One-month, plus one-day notice required before raising monthly rent

 - Must give a reasonable amount of notice before entering rental